 Select a white color, activate the layer mask, and begin to paint in the selection.
 It solidifies the selections, thus taking out those small unwanted parts by making them complete.
 The selection appears much fuller now after the brush.
 Now let’s try putting a background behind the selection.

-It appears to be alright, this selection.
-But not quite.
-Let’s see how to improve.
+Let’s see how to improve this selection further.
 Also, remember, you have to let go of certain areas in such selections that don’t look good, like on its right cheek (left in photo).
 You can get rid of this area by deleting it from the mask, and make sure the final selection looks natural.

 However, if you are not satisfied with your result, there’s a way to improve the selection even further.